k4210/ScriptEnvironment/README.md

 # ScriptEnvironment
-Let'suse C# as a script language.
+Let's use C# as a script language.